kouki-shito/XCPhosphor/README.md

 # swift-xc-phosphor
 This repository generates an XCFramework from PhosphorSwift and provides it as a BinaryTarget.

+By using this library, you can reduce asset loading and significantly shorten the extensive build time of Phosphor Swift.

 Original repository: https://github.com/phosphor-icons/swift

 # Installation